-Some of the side effects from using x-gum are similar to feeling you feel from gluten sensitivity.
-Flu like symptoms can occur, and since it used for a laxative, sometimes even a small amount might annoy your guts according to WebMD.
+Some of the side effects of using x-gum are similar to the feeling you get from gluten sensitivity.
+Flu-like symptoms can occur, and since it used for a laxative, sometimes even a small amount might annoy your guts according to WebMD.

 And this is what I find all over online: “Her cupboards are filled with various bean flours, xantham gum, potato starch and tapioca flour to make loaves of bread and other gluten-free foods.”
 From an online newly converted gluten free woman.
 I find this scary.

 How to eat a gluten-free diet with healthy products:

 1. Include these 11 gluten-free whole grains Millet, Quinoa, Brown Rice, Amaranth and Buckwheat, Cornmeal whole grain (not corn starch), Oats (make sure they are pure and uncontaminated), Sorghum (whole grain), Teff, Amaranth, popcorn, and Montina (Indian Rice Grass).
 Read their benefits at 11 Gluten-Free Whole Grains.

 2. Your meals need to be filled with whole real food; food that is rich in whole and unprocessed foods, vegetables and fruits and beans.